We may earn a commission if you make a purchase through the links on our website.

 And you can rest easy knowing that the source code is fully available and heavily audited and monitored by the community, which helps reduce security concerns and prevent issues normally present from developer shortsightedness.

-Grab one of the above Free Open Source Network Monitor tools for Linux or Windows and give a whirl and see which one works Best for you and your needs.
+Grab one of the above free open-source network monitor tools for Linux or Windows and give it a whirl to see which one works best for you and your needs.

 Open Source Network Monitoring Software FAQs